neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 ## Meshing

-This section describes the mesh used for the solid domain.
-MOOSE [MeshGenerators](https://mooseframework.inl.gov/syntax/Mesh/index.html) are used to construct the solid mesh. [solid_mesh] shows the mesh with block IDs and sidesets.
+MOOSE [MeshGenerators](https://mooseframework.inl.gov/syntax/Mesh/index.html) are used to construct the solid mesh. [solid_mesh] shows the solid mesh with block IDs and sidesets.
-Because this mesh is generated using the [MeshGenerator](https://mooseframework.inl.gov/syntax/Mesh/) system in MOOSE, there is not a unified mesh file that describes the solid mesh.
+Different block IDs are used for the hexahedral and prism elements in the pellet region because libMesh does not allow different element types to exist on the same block ID.
-Instead, the mesh is created at runtime.
-You can view the solid mesh either by running the simulation (and viewing the mesh on which the results are displayed) or simply by running the solid input file in mesh generation mode:
+Because this mesh is generated using the [MeshGenerator](https://mooseframework.inl.gov/syntax/Mesh/) system in MOOSE, the mesh is created at runtime.
+If you want to generate a mesh file, you can do so by running the solid input file in mesh generation mode:

 !listing
 $ cardinal-opt -i solid.i --mesh-only